-There are many companies who sell data on businesses that can be used to compile a prospect list.
+There are many companies that sell data on businesses that can be used to compile a prospect list.
 Companies such as D&B and Data Axle are great resources to purchase business data.
 You can filter the data by market segment, business size, annual revenue and more.
 D&B’s Hoover’s product even has an option to filter by annual utility cost and you can determine if the prospect rents or owns their building.

 If you are a seasoned energy salesperson and have a book of existing customers, the best place to start is with them.
 There is no better prospect than a warm referral, so asking your existing customer for 3-5 referrals each is a tried and true method for closing sales.
-If you have 50 existing customers and each customer offers you 3 referrals, you grew a list of 150 warm prospects over night.
+If you have 50 existing customers and each customer offers you 3 referrals, you grew a list of 150 warm prospects overnight.

 If you decide that you would like to prospect in person, then you can build your prospect list as you make in-person visits.
 Simply pick an area that you would like to target (try to pick a 10-mile radius to start) and spend every day in your territory.
 If restaurants are your niche market, go visit every restaurant in your territory until you know every owner’s name, how much energy they use, who they use for supply, and even obtain copies of their bill.
 Do not leave your territory until you have turned over every rock.
 As you go, take detailed notes on each prospect, and slowly develop your list.
 You will see over time how these prospects begin to turn into new customers.

 Now that you have a list of energy leads, it’s important to understand how to effectively view and sort the lead data.
 After all, hundreds of line items on a spreadsheet mean nothing if your cold prospecting sales efforts are disorganized.
 Here are a few tips to keep organized with your prospects when you are selling in deregulated energy states:

 Know How To Filter Your List